brycewray/hugo-site/content/posts/2019/07/roger-copy.md

 {{< figure src="/images/Working_Copy_scr_cap_02.png" alt="iPad screen capture: Working Copy display of the local Git repository on the device" >}}

 Please note that I wanted to push this Markdown file to Bitbucket and then the others, but obviously I *didn't* want this barely-started post to go live on the site; so I simply set the **date** parameter in the front matter to a future date.
-Then, when Netlify "saw" the change to the remote repo in Bitbucket, the resulting Hugo build process would ignore the new post as being not yet ready to go.[^draft]
+Then, when Netlify "saw" the change to the remote repo in Bitbucket, the resulting build process would ignore the new post as being not yet ready to go.[^draft]

-[^draft]: You can achieve the same result---purposely not publishing the post---by just setting its **draft** parameter to *true* rather than *false*, but I prefer the "future date" method.
+[^draft]: This method may not work in all SSGs.
+Besides, you can achieve the same result---purposely not publishing the post---by just setting its **draft** parameter to *true* rather than *false*, but I prefer the "future date" method.
 It works better for my development purposes when I'm preparing upcoming posts, letting me see in a browser how they'll look.

 So, this matter (pardon the pun) handled, I then pushed the commit---first, to Bitbucket: